fleetdm/fleet/docs/Configuration/yaml-files.md

 - `packages` is a list of paths to custom packages (.pkg, .msi, .exe, .rpm, or .deb).
 - `app_store_apps` is a list of Apple App Store apps.

-Currently, all supported platforms for App Store apps are added.
-For example, when you add [Bear](https://apps.apple.com/us/app/bear-markdown-notes/id1016366447) (supported on iOS and iPadOS) both the iOS and iPadOS apps will be added to your software that's available to install in Fleet.
+Currently, one app for each of an App Store app's supported platforms are added.
+For example, adding [Bear](https://apps.apple.com/us/app/bear-markdown-notes/id1016366447) (supported on iOS and iPadOS) adds both the iOS and iPadOS apps to your software that's available to install in Fleet.
 Specifying specific platforms is only supported using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML coming soon).

 #### Example